Salkantay Trek + Classic Inca Trail – 6 Days

 • How many kilometers must you travel on tour to reach Machu Picchu?

-The Salkantay trek is approximately 72 kilometers distributed over five days and four nights through beautiful Cusco to reach Machu Picchu.
+The Salkantay trek is approximately 72 kilometers, distributed over five days and four nights, through beautiful Cusco to Machu Picchu.

-No, the route is signposted, and the professional team you will travel with will ensure no incidents occur.
+No, the route is marked, and the professional team you will travel with will ensure no incidents occur.

 This is a five-day trek, where we will be going up and down trails for more than 70 kilometers in the known altitude of Cusco; for this reason, it is advisable to be prepared for the trek.

-Training hard will not be necessary, but it does help to do cardiovascular exercises, such as walking three times a week for at least three months before the tour.
+Training hard will not be necessary, but cardiovascular exercises, such as walking three times a week for at least three months before the tour, do help.

 Also, spending a couple of days acclimatizing to the altitude of Cusco before the tour will help us a lot.

 To do the Salkantay Trek to Machupicchu, you should know that the level of trekking varies from moderate to complex.
-Therefore, it is recommended to be in good physical condition.
-In addition, it is recommended to use good trekking shoes, preferably that they are already molded to your feet; this will facilitate the walk and will not have any problems.
+Therefore, it is recommended that you be in good physical condition.
+In addition, it is recommended to use good trekking shoes, preferably ones that are already molded to your feet; this will facilitate walking and will not cause any problems.

-The best time to do the Salkantay Trek to Machupicchu with good weather is between April – October, as we have the presence of clear skies and smaller-scale rainfall.
-Mainly the driest months are between June – August, which is winter in the Andes.
+The best time to do the Salkantay Trek to Machupicchu with good weather is between April and October, as we have clear skies and smaller-scale rainfall.
+Mainly, the driest months are between June and August, which is winter in the Andes.
 However, it is suggested to foresee the type of clothing to use during these months, because during the day you can enjoy the sun, while at night you can feel intense cold.

-The number 1 reason we did the Salkantay trek was the environment you are in.
-You hike for five days in very different backgrounds.
-On other trekking tours, the walk to Machu Picchu, the environment often remains the same, becoming monotonous.
-This is not the case with the Salkantay trek at all.
+The number 1 reason we did the Salkantay trek was the environment you were in.
+You hiked for five days in very different backgrounds.
+On other trekking tours, the walk to Machu Picchu often remains the same, becoming monotonous.
+This is different from the Salkantay trek.

 There is something magical about walking in the area on the Salkantay trail.
 All you have to do is walk and enjoy.
 You have no stress, and there are not many things you must think about during your Hike.
 Just enjoy the walk.
 Great.

-You can book the Inca Trail by contacting us through the website or the following email info@kondorpathtours.com.
-You only need to fill out the reservation form and provide us with your personal information, such as full name, date of birth, Passport or Identity Card number precisely as indicated in your document, and the exact date of the excursion.
-Otherwise, please send your inquiry to our email info@kondorpathtours.com.
+You can book the Inca Trail by contacting us through the website or the following email: info@kondorpathtours.com.
+You only need to fill out the reservation form and provide us with your personal information, such as full name, date of birth, Passport or Identity Card number, precisely as indicated in your document, and the exact date of the excursion.
+Otherwise, please send your inquiry to our email address, info@kondorpathtours.com.

-Salkantay trek It is not recommended because the conditions are not the best.
-The Salkantay Majestic Hike is accessible to all hikers, but it is recommended to be accompanied by certified expert guides who know the trail well.
+The Salkantay trek is not recommended because the conditions are not the best.
+The Salkantay Majestic Hike is accessible to all hikers, but it is recommended that they be accompanied by certified expert guides who know the trail well.

-No, We refer to security in terms of being robbed, assaulted, or similar during the route.
+No, we refer to security as being robbed, assaulted, or something similar during the route.
 We heard before doing this route that it could be, but it is false.
 The most significant danger you face is the altitude, so I recommend you look at this altitude sickness guide.

-Yes and no. Acclimatized and in relatively good shape, I can do the Salkantay trek.
-It is a route that many people take, which can give you a clue that it is not about climbing the Himalayas.
-Still, it would be best to be realistic with your physical condition and, above all, with your acclimatization level.
+Yes and no. I am accustomed to and in relatively good shape, so I can do the Salkantay trek.
+Many people take this route, which can give you a clue that it is about something other than climbing the Himalayas.
+Still, it would be best to be realistic about your physical condition and, above all, your acclimatization level.

 6-Day Inca Trail Salkantay Trek COST